Kian-Wee/Matlab-Scripts/README.md

 1.1) Stream optitrack data and broadcast over a UDP port

+1.1) Stream optitrack data and broadcast to ROS2 topic

 2) Plot live optitrack data and rosdata in a 3D space

 2.1) Same as 2 but with velocity and other values